model-checking/kani/kani-docs/src/bookrunner.md

 The [book runner](./bookrunner/index.html) is a testing tool based on [Litani](https://github.com/awslabs/aws-build-accumulator).

-The purpose of the book runner is to get data about feature coverage in RMC.
+The purpose of the book runner is to get data about feature coverage in Kani.
 To this end, we use Rust code snippet examples from the following general Rust documentation books:
  * The Rust Reference
  * The Rustonomicon